Map of 'Edmund' locations

 HELLESDON:

-A convincing 'Hægelisdun', but that's all.
+A fairly convincing 'Hægelisdun', but that's all.

 BRADFIELD ST. CLARE: